jlewi/community/proposals/orphaned-distribution-applications.md

 ## Objective

-Provide clarity about ownership and maintenance of services which are currently orphaned.
+Provide clarity about ownership and maintenance of applications which are currently orphaned and primarily used by distributions of Kubeflow.

 ## Motivation